[Lesson 5] << [CONTENTS] >> [Lesson 7]

-Visual Basic programming often involves manipulation of all sorts of of data.
+Visual Basic programming often involves manipulation of all sorts of data.
 Among them, some can be calculated while others are in the form of text, date, time and more.
 Visual Basic 2012 divides data into different types so that it is easier for the programmers to manage them.

 6.1 Visual Basic 2012 Data Types

 Visual Basic 2012 classifies the aforementioned information into two major data types, they are the numeric data type and the non-numeric data type.

 6.1.1 Numeric Data Types

 Numeric data types are types of data that consist of numbers that can be computed mathematically.
-Examples of numeric data types are examination marks, height, weight, price of goods, monthly bills, fees and etc.
+Examples of numeric data types are examination marks, height, weight, the price of goods, monthly bills, fees and etc.

 In Visual Basic 2012, numeric data are classified into seven types, depending on the range of values they can store.
 Calculations that do not require precision can use Integer or the Long integer in the computation.
 On the other hand, programs that require high precision calculation need to use Single and Double precision data types which also called floating point numbers.
 In addition, for currency calculation, you can use the currency data types.
 Lastly, if even more precision is required in performing a calculation, we can use the decimal data types.
 These data types are summarized in Table 6.1